The Girl Who Loved Tom Gordon

-The Girl Who Loved Tom Gordon (1999) is a psychological horror novel by American writer Stephen King.
+The Girl Who Loved Tom Gordon is a 1999 psychological horror novel by American writer Stephen King.
 In 2004, a pop-up book adaptation was released with design by Kees Moerbeek and illustration by Alan Dingman.
 A film adaptation to be produced by Chris Romero was announced in 2019.

 Plot summary

-During a family hiking trip, 9-year-old Trisha's mother and brother Pete constantly squabble about the mother's divorce from their father as well as other topics.
+During a family hiking trip, nine-year-old Trisha's mother and brother Pete constantly squabble about the mother's divorce from their father as well as other topics.
 Falling back to avoid listening to their argument then wandering off the trail for a bathroom break, Trisha is unable to find her family.

-Trying to catch up by taking shortcut, Trisha slips and falls down a steep embankment and ends up hopelessly lost, heading deeper into the heart of the forest.
+Trying to catch up by taking a shortcut, Trisha slips and falls down a steep embankment and ends up hopelessly lost, heading deeper into the heart of the forest.
 She is left with a bottle of water, two Twinkies, a boiled egg, celery sticks, a tuna sandwich, a bottle of Surge, a poncho, a Game Boy, and a Walkman.
 She listens to her Walkman to keep her mood up, either to learn of news of the search for her, or to listen to the baseball game featuring her favorite player Tom Gordon.

 As Trisha starts attempting to stretch her meager supplies by consuming edible flora, her family return to their car and call the police.
 The rescuers search in the area around the path, but not as far as Trisha has gone.
 The girl decides to follow a creek because of what she read in Little House on the Prairie (though it soon turns into a swamp-like river), rationalizing that all bodies of water lead eventually to inhabited areas.

 As the cops stop searching for the night, Trisha huddles up underneath a tree to rest.
 Eventually, a combination of fear, hunger, and thirst causes her to hallucinate.
 She imagines several people from her life, as well as her hero, Tom Gordon, appearing to her.